dlcoyle-usgs/vega-jdbc-blog/README.md

 3.2 and Spring Data JDBC"?
 I thought that was a great question and decided to make a video addressing that question.
 In this tutorial we explore the various ways we can communicate with a database in Java & Spring.

-## TESTLINE: Branch Devel for tutorial purposes.
+## Tutorial Link: What is the difference between JDBC Client and Spring Data JDBC?

-This is the test line section.
+This is the tutorial that this project is based on.

+Click [this link](https://www.youtube.com/watch?v=qLDrfebeXS0) which will open the tutorial for you.

 ## Getting Started